-If you are a beneficial owner of shares registered in the name of your broker, bank, trustee or other agent, you should have received a notice containing voting instructions from that organization rather than from the Company.
-To vote at the Annual Meeting, you must obtain a valid legal proxy from your broker, bank, trustee or other agent included with these materials, or contact that organization to request a proxy form.
-However, since you are not the stockholder of record, you may only vote your shares at the Annual Meeting if you request and obtain a valid legal proxy from your broker, bank, trustee or other agent, indicating that you were a beneficial owner of shares as of the Record Date and the number of shares that you beneficially owned at that time.
+If you are a beneficial owner of shares registered in the name of your broker, bank, trustee or other agent, you should have received a Notice containing voting instructions from that organization rather than from the Company.
+To vote prior to the virtual Annual Meeting, simply follow the voting instructions to ensure that your vote is counted.
+To vote at the virtual Annual Meeting, you must obtain a valid legal proxy from your broker, bank, trustee or other agent included with these proxy materials, or contact that organization to request a proxy form.
+However, since you are not the stockholder of record, you may not vote your shares at the Annual Meeting unless you request and obtain a valid legal proxy from your broker, bank, trustee or other agent.